-This document contains frequently asked questions that arise when using the Google Analytics 4 / GA4 data source.
+This document contains frequently asked questions that arise when using the Google Analytics 4 (GA4) data source.
 You can quickly navigate to a particular FAQ by using the table of contents below.

-How can I get started with Google Analytics 4 / GA4?
+How can I get started with GA4?

 What fields are available for this data source?